 Comparison Factors for OTA Schools

-Below are a list of things you will want to consider in each school to make sure it will meet your educational needs/goals:
+Below is a list of things you will want to consider in each school to make sure it will meet your educational needs/goals:

 - Size of campus, student body, and OTA program